Scholar Reconnects to UC Davis and His Homeland Through Research on San Francisco Murals

 Finding mentors at UC Davis

 As an undergraduate art student at UCSC around 2010, Ramírez learned about the famous Mexican muralists José Clemente Orozco, Diego Rivera and David Alfaro Siqueiros while also taking Latin American studies classes.
-He became intensely interested in murals, paintings a mural at UCSC with his friends Rafael Arana, who is still doing murals.
+He became intensely interested in murals, painting a mural at UCSC with his friends Rafael Arana, who is still doing murals.

 “We were aspiring muralists at the time,” Ramírez said.